PARQUE DAS NAÇÕES

 commanding views along the way.

-Get FREE or reduced admission to most of Lisbon's attractions and ride the city's metro, buses, and trams for free with the Lisboa Card.
+See many of Parque das Nações' attractions and ride Lisbon's metro, buses, and trams for FREE with the Lisboa Card.

 The area's top 3 sights: Oceanarium,